josh-h/sailmq/docs/en/operation.md

 A spin lock is recommended for asynchronous disk flush, a reentrant lock is recommended for synchronous disk flush, configuration item is `useReentrantLockWhenPutMessage`, default is false; Enable `TransientStorePoolEnable` is recommended when use asynchronous disk flush; Recommend to close `transferMsgByHeap` to improve fetch efficiency; Set a little larger `sendMessageThreadPoolNums`, when use synchronous disk flush.

-#### 3.6 The meaning and difference between msgId and offsetMsgId in RocketMQ
+#### 3.6 The meaning and difference between msgId and offsetMsgId in SailMQ

-You will usually see the following log print message after sending message by using RocketMQ sdk.
+You will usually see the following log print message after sending message by using SailMQ sdk.

 ```java
 SendResult [sendStatus=SEND_OK, msgId=0A42333A0DC818B4AAC246C290FD0000, offsetMsgId=0A42333A00002A9F000000000134F1F5, messageQueue=MessageQueue [topic=topicTest1, BrokerName=mac.local, queueId=3], queueOffset=4]
 ```

 - msgId, is generated by producer sdk.
 In particular, call method `MessageClientIDSetter.createUniqIDBuffer()` to generate unique Id;
-- offsetMsgId, offsetMsgId is generated by Broker server(format is "Ip Address + port + CommitLog offset"). offsetMsgId is messageId that is RocketMQ console's input.
+- offsetMsgId, offsetMsgId is generated by Broker server(format is "Ip Address + port + CommitLog offset"). offsetMsgId is messageId that is SailMQ console's input.